-Literally “Land of Beautiful Horses”, wherever you turn your gaze in Cappadocia you are confronted with overwhelming natural beauty.
+Literally “Land of Beautiful Horses”, wherever you turn your gaze in Cappadocia, one of Turkey’s star destinations, you are confronted with overwhelming natural beauty.
 Our Cappadocia accommodation was the lovely Star Cave Hotel in Göreme and during our stay, we have taken advantage of the Turkey tourism organization in this region to discover the top things to do in Cappadocia.
 Some of the first places we visited were Göreme open-air museum, Uçhisar for its castle and a breathtaking view of Pigeon Valley

 We explored the Ihlara Valley first, then Göreme open-air museum, Uçhisar for its castle and a breathtaking view on Pigeon Valley, and finally hiked the stunning Red Valley and Rose Valley.